The church is open for private prayer every day of the week.

 (click on the link)

 St. Andrew’s stands at the entrance to the Norfolk village of Great Ryburgh, close to the bridge over the River Wensum.
-This round tower church with Saxon origins is a distinctive feature of a village that is essentially a working community with a maltings, some light industry and a shop that has been retained as a community venture.
+This round tower church with its possible Saxon origins continued to nurture a Christian community that has existed in the village since at least the 8th.
+Century.
+It remains a distinctive feature of a village that is essentially a working community with a maltings, some light industry and a shop that has been retained as a community venture.

 St. Andrew's, Great Ryburgh is part of the Upper Wensum Benefice.
 The Revd.
-Robin Stapleford looks after seven parishes with the help of a number of retired clergy who give generously of their time.
-Currently he is also looking after a neighbouring benefice.
+Robin Stapleford now divides his time between two benefices and looks after fourteen parishes with the help of a number of retired clergy who give generously of their time.

 Visitors are welcome every day of the week.